-Dutch police hunt for Turkish man after tram shooting
+Dutch police hunt for Turkish man after three shot dead in tram

 “A lot is still unclear at this point and local authorities are working hard to establish all the facts.
 What we already know is that a culprit is at large,” Counter-Terrorism Agency head Pieter-Jaap Aalbersberg told a news conference.

-Aalbersberg, who said the shooting “appears to be a terrorist attack”, declined to comment on the number of injured or on their condition and did not confirm any deaths.
+Earlier Aalbersberg said the shooting “appears to be a terrorist attack”.

-Local broadcaster RTV Utrecht quoted a witness of the tram incident as saying he had seen a woman lying on the ground amid some kind of confrontation and several men running away from the scene.
+Local broadcaster RTV Utrecht quoted a witness as saying he had seen a woman lying on the ground amid some kind of confrontation and several men running away from the scene.

 A reporter for Dutch broadcaster NOS said a white sheet had been placed over a body near the tram where the shooting had taken place.